omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ````

-The final function we need is function-call simplification.
+The final function we need is a function-call simplification.
 Here we just have to simplify all the function's arguments before returning a call.
 We can collect the arguments in a list and create a function call with an expression like:

 ```r
   do.call("call", c(list(function_name), arguments))
 ```

 This would take the arguments, as a list, and make them into arguments in a call to `call`.
-This will work fine if the `function_name` is actually a function name, but expressions such as `f(x,y)(z)` are also function calls; here the function "name" is `f(x,y)` and the argument is `z`.
+This will work fine if the `function_name` is a function name, but expressions such as `f(x,y)(z)` are also function calls; here the function "name" is `f(x,y)` and the argument is `z`.
 We cannot wrap such an expression up in a call to `call`, but we can just take a list and make it into a call using `as.call`:

 ```r
 simplify_function_call <- function(expr) {